Kim Gordon: 1953–1978: Early life

 Kim Althea Gordon was born April 28, 1953, in Rochester, New York, the second child of Althea (d.
 2002) and Calvin Wayne Gordon (1915–1998).
 At the time of her birth, Gordon's father, a native of Kansas, was a professor in the sociology department at the University of Rochester.
 Her mother, a descendant of American pioneers of the West Coast, learned to sew during her upbringing in the Great Depression, and worked as a seamstress throughout Gordon's childhood.
 She was described by Gordon as "reserved and usually anxious" and "an unfulfilled artist."
-Gordon has one older brother, Keller (1949–2023), whom she described as "brilliant, manipulative, sadistic, arrogant, almost unbearably articulate," and "the person who more than anyone else in the world shaped who I was, and who I turned out to be."
+Gordon had one older brother, Keller (1949–2023), whom she described as "brilliant, manipulative, sadistic, arrogant, almost unbearably articulate," and "the person who more than anyone else in the world shaped who I was, and who I turned out to be."

-At the age of five, Gordon and her family relocated to Los Angeles, California when her father was offered a professorship in the sociology department at the University of California, Los Angeles (UCLA), where he later became the Dean of Faculty.
+At the age of five, Gordon and her family relocated to Los Angeles, California, when her father was offered a professorship in the sociology department at the University of California, Los Angeles (UCLA), where he later became the Dean of Faculty.
 As a child, Gordon attended University Elementary School, a progressive elementary school affiliated with UCLA, which she described as "learn[ing] by doing.
 So we were always making African spears and going down to the river and making mud huts, or skinning a cowhide and drying it and throwing it off the cliff at Dana Point."
 In her memoir, Gordon recounts spending summers with her family in Klamath, California, near the Oregon border.
 The family also lived in British Hong Kong for one year during her childhood.